 Cell phones are not allowed to be used at Circleville Middle School.
-They are disruptive to classes and shift student focus away from academics, particularly when they are used to take unauthorized pictures.
-Circleville Middle School does not assume liability if such devices are damaged, lost, stolen, or used to take pictures.
+They are disruptive to classes and shift student focus away from academics.
+Circleville Middle School does not assume liability if such devices are damaged, lost or stolen.
 If your child brings a cell phone to school, he/she assumes such risk and is responsible for its security.
 In such cases, your child is expected to secure it in one’s locker during the course of the school day, after the school day, and if one attends any after school or evening activities at CVMS.
 Any student found using a cell phone during the day may have it taken away and held by a building administrator for a discretionary period of time.
-Please be advised, teachers and other staff will not store nor hold onto such devices.

 However, any shorts, skirts, or jeans with holes that bring undue attention and disrupt the learning environment will be deemed inappropriate.
 This includes shorts that do not meet our dress code policy even if worn over Spandex, tights or leggings.
-Pajama pants are inappropriate for school.
+Pajama pants are inappropriate for school unless we announce a “.
 Tee-shirts and other clothing with messages about drugs, tobacco, cigarettes, sex, alcohol, or violence are unacceptable for CVMS.
 We want our students to be successful.
 One way to be successful is to “dress for success.”

 In the event of non-compliance, identified students will be given the option of changing into an acceptable alternate outfit, or a parent may be called to rectify the situation.
 Therefore, it is recommended that students have an appropriate “back-up” outfit to minimize an inconvenience to parents.

 You are expected to be in your assigned room on time.
 Running in the halls is a safety hazard and is not permitted.
-If you leave a room, you must have a pass from the teacher, counselor, nurse, etc. Students may not be in the halls during class periods without a pass.
+If you leave a room, you must have your passport/planner signed by your teacher, counselor, nurse, etc. Students may not be in the halls during class periods without a pass.
 Pre-signed passes are necessary to use the Library during the lunch periods.
 The lunchroom teacher will honor this pass by recording the time and initialing it.
 If you need to see the nurse, a pass may be issued by your teacher.
 Students who abuse pass privileges will have such privileges limited via the consequence of “Pass Restriction” for a discretionary period of time.